What does a computer matching program do?

-If a student submits the mark sense card and fee for the computerized match process, but changes his/her plans, how should this be handled?
+If a student submits the priority choices and fee for the computerized match process, but changes his/her plans, how should this be handled?

 We currently interview all the applicants for our DI program.
 Will this still be possible with computerized matching?